List of Case Closed characters: Shuichi Akai

-Gosho chose the character's surname name from Char Aznable, a fictional character from the Mobile Suit Gundam series, who is nicknamed "The Red Comet" (赤い彗星のシャア, Akai Suisei no Shā).
-As for the personal name, Gosho took the given name of Char's voice actor, Shūichi Ikeda.
-When Shuichi was set to appear in the anime, Gosho requested Shūichi Ikeda to be the voice actor.
+Aoyama chose the character's surname name from Char Aznable, a fictional character from the Mobile Suit Gundam series, who is nicknamed "The Red Comet" (赤い彗星のシャア, Akai Suisei no Shā).
+As for the personal name, he took it from Char's voice actor, Shūichi Ikeda.
+When Akai was set to appear in the anime, Aoyama requested Shūichi Ikeda to be the voice actor.
+The author said that Subaru's hairstyle was taken from Char from Gundam and Chiaki from Nodame Cantabile.